aibolem/RAMDanceToolkitwiki/Overview.md

 - [RAM-app_osx_v1_1_0.zip](https://github.com/YCAMInterlab/RAMDanceToolkit/releases/download/v1.1.0/RAM-app_osx_v1_1_0.zip) (Mac OS 10.7+, 106.1MB)
 - [RAM-app_win_v1_1_0.zip](https://github.com/YCAMInterlab/RAMDanceToolkit/releases/download/v1.1.0/RAM-app_win_v1_1_0.zip) (Windows 7+, 136.7MB)

-### Motion data OSC Server
+### Motion Data OSC Server

-An application which send osc messages instead of MOTIONER or other sensors.
-The following link includes　RAMOSCServer and MotionData xml files.
-This application starts sending OSC message when you drag and drop xml files onto app screen.
+The Motion Data OSC Server sends OSC messages to the RAMDanceToolkit, so you don't have to use MOTIONER or other sensors for testing.
+The following link includes RAMOSCServer and MotionData XML files.
+This application will send OSC messages to the RAMDanceToolkit when you drag and drop XML files onto the app screen.
+This is useful for testing the RAMDanceToolkit.
-It will help your testing RAMDanceToolkit.

 - [RAM-OSCServer_mac-v1_0_0.zip](https://github.com/YCAMInterlab/RAMDanceToolkit/releases/download/v1.0.0/RAM-OSCServer_mac-v1_0_0.zip) (Mac OS 10.7+, 32.6MB)
 - [RAM-OSCServer_win-v1_0_0.zip](https://github.com/YCAMInterlab/RAMDanceToolkit/releases/download/v1.0.0/RAM-OSCServer_win-v1_0_0.zip) (Windows7+, 39.7MB)

 ### Source code

-This zip includes all source code and motion data it can be used for developing your own project.
+The following zip files includes all of source codes, as well as motion data that can be used for developing your own projects.

 - [RAM_Release_v1_1_0.zip](https://github.com/YCAMInterlab/RAMDanceToolkit/releases/download/v1.1.0/RAM-release-v1_1_0.zip) (Mac OS 10.7+, Windows7+, OF0.7.4+, 107.1MB)

-### Sound, MotionData
+### External Resourcse (Sound and MotionData)

-For users who cloned RAMDanceToolkit repository, please download the Sounds and MotionData files from the link below since our repo doesn't include some big size files.
+For users who cloned the RAMDanceToolkit repository, please download the Sounds and MotionData files from the link below (they are not included in the repository).

 - [RAM-Sound_MotionData_v1_0_0.zip](https://github.com/YCAMInterlab/RAMDanceToolkit/releases/download/v1.0.0/RAM-Sound_MotionData_v1_0_0.zip) (99.9MB)